viniciusvasti/mirror-dir/README.md

 # mirror-dir
-A Java console application that mirrors a local directory to a FTP server Basically, once the application is connected to a FTP server, it starts to copy files and subdirectories from your local directory to FTP server recursively.
+A Java console application that mirrors a local directory to a FTP server.
+Basically, once the application is connected to a FTP server, it starts to copy files and subdirectories from your local directory to FTP server recursively.
 If the file already exists, mirror-dir verify if it was modified locally comparing the "last modified" property of the files.